Dallas Mesothelioma Lawyer

 The U.S. Environmental Protection Agency (EPA) reported that the facility received nearly 400,000 tons of asbestos-contaminated vermiculite from the W.R.
 Grace mines in Libby, Montana.

-Workers at the facility processed the shipments of the Libby vermiculite between 1967 and 1993.
+Workers at the facility processed the shipments of Libby vermiculite between 1967 and 1993.
 Workers at the plant during this time period were likely exposed to asbestos.

 Dallas Job Sites with Asbestos